FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

     return render(request, "secretbirthdaysapp/dashboard.html", {"birthday": birthday})
 ```

 Here we check if the user can log in (note, this is functionality we still have to write).
 If everything looks okay, we retrieve the user's birthday from FusionAuth (which it doesn't have by default as we don't get this information from Google or when the user registers).

-3. Add the Logout view
+We then need to add the Logout view:

 ```python
 class LogoutView(View):